black-sliver/PopTracker/doc/AUTOTRACKING.md

-For snes, the interface uses bus addresses, a valid address mapping has to be provided, either through auto-detection (not implemented), variant's flags "lorom", "hirom", "exlorom" or "exhirom", or the internal game-name table.
+For snes, the interface uses bus addresses, a valid address mapping has to be provided, either through auto-detection (not implemented), variant's flags "lorom", "hirom", "exlorom", "exhirom" or "sa-1", or the internal game-name table.

 ### global ScriptHost